-How to Calculate Your ROAS & Ways to Use It
+How To Calculate Your ROAS & Ways To Use It

 By using these metrics, we can quickly arrive at our ROAS by taking total revenue divided by total spend.

 Note that getting ROAS is likely the easiest part.
-Determining what an acceptable ROAS overall, that can take more time and work.
+Determining what an acceptable ROAS overall takes more time and work.

-That part includes determining profit margins for products, calculating in overhead, and determining the full aspect of ROI to back out what the ROAS needs to be.
+That part includes determining profit margins for products, calculating overhead, and determining the full aspect of ROI to back out what the ROAS needs to be.

 5. Lead Generation

 A trickier business goal type for calculating ROAS is lead generation.
+ROAS might be tougher to back out and measure itself.

-However, in most cases, lead generations campaigns have more attention to detail on the ROI side of things and know their sales cycles and overhead.
+However, in most cases, lead generation campaigns have more attention to detail on the ROI side of things and know their sales cycles and overhead.

-This makes arriving at ROAS goals easier, while ROAS itself might take more time to calculate based on the length of time from conversion to final sale if that’s how ROAS is truly calculated.
+This makes arriving at ROAS goals easier, while ROAS itself might take more time to calculate based on the length of time from conversion to final sale, if that’s how ROAS is truly calculated.

+When you want to look at ROAS as a meaningful metric for lead generation, you need to have a solid definition of what a lead is.

+By default, if a conversion action in Google Ads (or other platforms) is what you use to calculate this metric, you might end up off-track from what your sales team or broader effort cares about.

 6. Awareness & Other Campaigns